Using Tools & Logs

-Navigate to Booking Engine → API Log to inspect recent HTTP conversations between WordPress and booking providers.
+Navigate to Booking Engine → Tools & Logs to inspect recent HTTP conversations between WordPress and booking providers.

 Filters